usercspa/Envisage/README.md

 ## Setup

-1. Download the files (intents, package.json and agent.json)
+1. Download the files (intents, package.json and agent.json) in chatbot folder
 2. Import to Dialogflow
 3. Edit as you wish!